 Time spent on hiring is also a productivity suck, as that’s time that managers and employees could be spending on other things, like focusing on the business’ growth or the customer experience.

-Orientation and training ($820.96): Onboarding are training are costly and time consuming.
+Orientation and training: Onboarding and training are costly and time-consuming.
 This category involves processing paperwork, getting your new hire access to all of your restaurant’s tech, teaching them your restaurant’s processes, and shadowing.

-In the grand scheme of restaurant operations, $5,864 may not seem like a lot of money.
+In the grand scheme of restaurant operations, it may not seem like a lot of money.
 However, you can better understand its impact when it’s put into context.
-If you lose a server once every two months, you have to replace that position six times a year, which equates to a $35,184 penalty to replace your employees!
-That’s a significant amount of money that you could be investing in a renovation or marketing, or giving to high performing staff as a bonus to encourage them to stay at your restaurant.
+If you lose a server once every three months, you have to replace that position four times a year, which equates to a $4,224 penalty every year for just one position.
+That’s a significant amount of money that you could be investing in a renovation or marketing, or giving to high-performing staff as a bonus to encourage them to stay at your restaurant.

 Culture